Sabena: 2001: Bankruptcy

 After an airline recession and the effects on the airline industry of the September 11 attacks in 2001, all airlines that flew across the Atlantic suffered.
 Swissair had pledged to invest millions in Sabena but failed to do so, partly because the airline had financial problems itself, having filed for bankruptcy protection one month prior.
 Sabena filed for legal protection against its creditors on 3 October and went into liquidation on 6 November 2001.
 Fred Chaffart, chairman of the board of directors of Sabena, read a declaration on this day to explain the decision.

-7 November 2001 was the final day of operations for Sabena.
+On 7 November 2001, was the final day of operations for Sabena.
 Flight 690 (operated by an Airbus A340-311 registered as OO-SCZ) from Abidjan, Ivory Coast, and Cotonou, Benin, was the last Sabena flight to land in Brussels.
 The flight had 266 passengers and eleven crew members.

 A group of investors managed to take over Delta Air Transport, one of Sabena's subsidiaries, and transformed it into SN Brussels Airlines.
 That airline merged with Virgin Express in 2006 to form a new company, Brussels Airlines.

 The Belgian Parliament formed a committee to investigate the reasons behind the bankruptcy of Sabena and the involvement of Switzerland's flag carrier.
 At the same time, the company's administrator investigated possible legal steps against Swissair and its successors in interest, Swiss International Air Lines and Lufthansa.

 In 2006, the Belgian government, a former major shareholder, filed criminal charges against the former Swissair management.
 The former Swissair management was condemned by the judges.